- Supporting your Learning

 We deal with bullying and harassment which relates to a disability, or which is of a sexist, racist, homophobic, ageist or religious nature as an Equality and Diversity matter.

-As soon as the college becomes aware that a student has a medical issue, a member of the Inclusive Learning team, and the Health, Safety and Welfare Manager meet with the student, their parents/carers and any other relevant personnel to find out the nature of their condition and to draw up a Care Plan.
-The Inclusive Learning Manager and the Health, Safety and Welfare Manager keep a copy of each plan.
-They are responsible for informing staff through ProMonitor of any medical issues.
-They provide training for the student’s teachers and other relevant staff of what to do should there be a medical emergency.
+As soon as the college becomes aware that a student has a medical issue, a member of the Inclusive Learning team, and the Facilities and Compliance Manager meet with the student, their parents/carers and any other relevant personnel to find out the nature of their condition and to draw up a Medical Management Plan.
+The college Facilities and Compliance keeps a copy of each plan, and relevant information is shared with all staff via the college information system.
+Training is provided, when appropriate, for the student’s teachers and other relevant staff of what to do should there be a medical emergency.
 We carry out training in liaison with the student, their parents/carers, and any other relevant expert personnel.
-First aid trained staff will only issue medication if it is specifically identified in the individual care plan.
+First aid trained staff will only issue medication if it is specifically identified in the individuals Medical Management Plan.

 The college has a team of trained first aiders who will provide immediate response to any medical incident.
-If necessary, they will follow the guidance included in the student’s care plan.
+If necessary, they will follow the guidance included in the student’s Medical Management Plan.
 Where appropriate they will provide treatment and if necessary will ensure the emergency services are called promptly.

-Each summer term the college invites Year 10 pupils to an Open Evening so that they can begin planning their next steps on leaving school.
-In the autumn term we invite Year 11 pupils to further Open Evenings to help them to refine their plans.
-Staff are available to help young people, their parents and carers to fill in the college application form.
-In the spring term we invite parents of prospective students to an information evening where parents and carers can learn more about studying at Ashton Sixth Form College including the support systems which are in place.
+Each summer term the college invites Year 10 pupils to various taster events so that they can begin planning their next steps on leaving school.
+In the autumn term we host various open day/evenings for Year 11 students to help them to refine their plans.
+Prospective students are also invited to a taster event, to gain an understanding of what it is like to be a student as Ashton Sixth Form College, and their parent are invited to conference, where they can learn more about studying at Ashton Sixth Form College including the support systems which are in place.

-In addition to these events, at the end of the GCSEs we invite all prospective students to a taster day so that they can gain an understanding of what it is like to be a student at Ashton Sixth Form College.
-The Inclusive Learning team works closely with teachers to make sure that students with learning difficulties or disabilities get the support they need at these events.
+The Inclusive Learning team works closely with teachers to make sure that students with learning differences or disabilities get the support they need at all these events.

-In May the Inclusive Learning department hold an Open Evening to which we invite all pupils who have told us they have a support need, along with their parents/carers.
-At this event, pupils can learn about the support which is available, meet the Inclusive Learning team and speak to students who already have support.
+In June the Inclusive Learning department invite all pupils who have told us they have a support need, along with their parents/carers, for a transition visit.
+At this visit, pupils can learn about the support which is available, meet the Inclusive Learning team and speak to students who already have support.

 We are also keen to learn students’ views on college, the support services and their course.
 Each year learners complete an online student survey in which they can give us their feedback.
 In addition, students are invited to focus groups where they can express their opinions on all aspects of the college.
-As well as this, the Inclusive Learning department issues an evaluation questionnaire, encouraging learners who have had support to inform us of our strengths and areas we may need to improve.
+The Inclusive Learning department hold our own focus groups where we encourage learners who have had support to inform us of our strengths and areas we may need to improve.

 The college has a Student Council which is elected each year.
 Their role is to represent the student voice throughout college and to make sure that students’ view are heard and acted upon.

 The Inclusive Learning team have close links with the secondary schools within the area.
-Each year, a member of the team meets the school SENCO or Head of Year 11 to identify students who may have support needs and to find out the best way to support these learners.
-If it is needed each of these students is contacted and invited to an individual guidance visit where they can meet their new teachers and learn all about the college environment.
+Each year, a member of the team meets the school SENDCO or Head of Year 11 to identify students who may have support needs and to find out the best way to support these learners.
+If a student has particular needs they will be contacted and invited to an individual transition visit where they can meet the IL team and learn all about the college environment.

 The college has a Peer Mentoring scheme.
 Under this scheme, second year students are encouraged to apply to take on a role as mentor for new students who may be feeling alone or isolated.
 They will help new students to become integrated into college, make friends and take an active part in college life.
 The college Chaplaincy offers a quiet place for anyone who may be overwhelmed by the new experience of being in college.